The Macclesfield Canal - Pubs!

 • Bosley locks; Unfortunately there are no pubs near to Bosley locks.
 The nearest are two located in Bosley village c.1 mile east of br.55 (turn right at traffic lights, but no path or grass verge on most of A54, therefore a very dangerous walk!).
 Bosley village can also be approached via br.57, just south of the Dane Aqueduct, following the public footpath eastwards across the fields to Bosley Mills over the river bridge and go straight on (don't turn with the road) through the mill yard under the railway bridge (can be rather wet) and then follow the footpath up to Bosley village (total distance about 1 mile).

-• Robin Hood, Buxton Road (A54), Buglawton, Congleton (1/3 mile uphill from br.61); now REOPENED after a long period of closure!
-Good overnight moorings by br.61.
+• Robin Hood, Buxton Road (A54), Buglawton, Congleton (1/3 mile uphill from br.61); Good overnight moorings by br.61.
 Good food.

 • Church House, Buglawton; food 01260−272466; third of a mile west from br.68.
+Robinson's beers.

 Congleton

-Astbury to Ramsdell
+Astbury to Kent Green

 • Egerton Arms, Astbury Village, west c.1 mile from br.79 and 80, good food, restaurant service if preferred to bar.